veredcon/vscode-copilot-chat/RESEARCH_BAS_COPILOT.md

     - Release the new VSCode extension in a gen-ai-tools repository
     - Deliver it as part of joule-core

+### 5. Storage

+- [ ] Make sure using the copilot dosen't increase much more the disk space.
+Check issues related to storage.
+Verify folders that are being used by the copilot chat.

 ## Advanced

 - [ ] Explore UI/UX customizations for Copilot Chat in BAS (branding, feedback links, etc).